jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 3   | Wisdom Save DC10, on a failed save you gain the effect of Haste or Slow (50/50 chance)                 |
 | 4   | Constitution Save DC10, on a failed save become under the effect of Enlarge/Reduce (50/50 chance each) |

-84. **Haunting Whispers**: Sounds of the past and future
-   - Wisdom Save DC10, on a failed save suffer a short-term madness
+84 **Haunting Whispers**: Sounds of the past and future.
+Wisdom Save DC10, on a failed save suffer a short-term madness

-85. -88.
-Fatal Omens
+85-88 Fatal Omens

 | 1d4 | effect                                                                                                       |
 |-----|--------------------------------------------------------------------------------------------------------------|